matteobobba/matteobobba.github.io/content/about.md

 I am a **Professor of Economics** at the [Toulouse School of Economics (TSE)](https://www.tse-fr.eu) in France.
 My main fields of research are **Labor Economics** and **Development Economics**.

-I currently serve as scientific director of the [TSE Human Capital Center](https://www.tse-fr.eu/human-capital), research fellow of the [CEPR](https://cepr.org/research/programme-areas/development-economics), [EUDN](http://eudn.eu/?page_id=598), and [IZA](https://www.iza.org/person/6066/matteo-bobba), as well as an invited researcher at J-PAL ([LAI](https://www.povertyactionlab.org/initiative/learning-all-initiative) and [LAC](https://www.povertyactionlab.org/latin-america-caribbean)).
+I currently serve as scientific director of the [TSE Human Capital Center](https://www.tse-fr.eu/human-capital), research fellow of the [CEPR](https://cepr.org/research/programme-areas/development-economics), [EUDN](http://eudn.eu/?page_id=598), and [IZA](https://www.iza.org/person/6066/matteo-bobba), as well as invited researcher at J-PAL ([LAI](https://www.povertyactionlab.org/initiative/learning-all-initiative) and [LAC](https://www.povertyactionlab.org/latin-america-caribbean)).

 **What's new?**